zilishen/documentation/content/solutions/about-subscription-licenses.md

 #### Configure NGINX Plus to report usage to NGINX Instance Manager

-To configure NGINX Plus R33 or later to report usage data to NGINX Instance Manger:
+To configure NGINX Plus R33 or later to report usage data to NGINX Instance Manager:

 {{< include "licensing-and-reporting/configure-nginx-plus-report-to-nim.md" >}}